Radioactive Waste Requirements

 - Do not add additional radwaste to any container after a pickup request form has been completed for that container.

 - Dispose of all radwaste only through EHS waste pickup.
-Some specific short-lived isotopes may be handled by specific procedures established as a special condition for an authorization.
+Some specific short-lived radionuclides may be handled by specific procedures established as a special condition for an authorization.
 Contact the assigned HP to review any disposal questions.

 - Always use appropriate shielding when necessary.